List of Beverly Hills, 90210 characters: Abby Malone

 Michelle Phillips plays Abby Malone (recurring, season 7–9), who is Valerie's mother, from whom Valerie is estranged after her father Victor dies.
 She was friends with Jim and Cindy Walsh before the Malone family moved to Buffalo.
 She almost ends up marrying Kelly's father Bill but is left at the altar.
 Valerie later breaks up her mother's relationship with a cop to punish her for not stopping her father from molesting her.
 At first, Abby denies knowing that Valerie was molested by her father, but later admits that she knew and that he had promised to get help, not seeming that concerned that he lied to her and continued to sexually assault Valerie.
-She initially blames Valerie for her husband's death and threatens to turn her in after Val confesses to killing him (in self-defense, while he was trying to molest her).
+She initially blames Valerie for her husband's death and threatens to turn her in after Val confesses to killing him (in self-defense, while he was trying to strangle her after she told him she was turning him in the police).
 When she decides not to turn Valerie in for the murder, she horrifies her daughter by stating she doesn't forgive her, wishes that she was "strong enough" to go to the police, basically claims that Valerie was dating her father rather than being raped by him, and just wants to keep the secret while making it clear she would be justified to have Valerie arrested whenever she wanted.
 Valerie says that she's sick of her mom's pathology and will get closure her own way.
 Abby finally both realizes that this means that Valerie is going to just turn HERSELF in and that she enabled and lied for her rapist husband Victor; she stops Valerie at the nearest LAPD station and tells her both that she failed and that she fully forgives her daughter, begging Valerie to forgive herself for horrors that were not her fault.
 Valerie tells the group in the series finale that Abby has joined her for therapy to deal with Victor's actions and their relationship is now much better and stronger than before.
 Abby Malone appeared in nine episodes.